 In this article we’ll explore in detail what rental property investors need to know about the Nashville real estate market in 2021.

 The population of the Nashville region continues to surge, according to the Nashville Business Journal, with five of the counties in Greater Nashville expected to see population growth of more than 50% by 2045.

 Key Population Stats:

-- City of Nashville is home to over 692,000 residents with more than 1.9 million people living in the 10-county Greater Nashville Region.
+- City of Nashville is home to nearly 700,000 residents with more than 1.9 million people living in the 10-county Greater Nashville Region.

 - Nashville is the capital of Tennessee and the most populated city in the state.

 - Counties in the Greater Nashville Region include Davidson County (where Nashville is located), and Rutherford, Williamson, and Sumner counties.